gameslabbangalore-maker/website/_events/night-of-mafias.md

 # Hero
 banner: "https://ik.imagekit.io/gameslab/Night_of_Mafias.png"
 tagline: "Read faces, trade lies, and outlast the table in a social deduction showdown."
+intro: "A Social Deception Game with exciting Characters created by us for crazy fun."

 # Highlights (uniform fields across all events)
 highlights: